(G & M: #202)

 From Willow Lake, walk around the north side of the lake on the trail access into the upper Willow Creek basin.
 From the NE shore, you can proceed up directly toward the summit by heading up mixed tundra/rock slopes that steepen and become more of a tundra/rock/scree mix as you gain elevation.
 There is a shallow couloir that can be utilized or a parallel rib of stable rock embedded in tundra.
 You may encounter one short rock-scramble section.
-In early season, there may be snow, so ice axe is handy.
+In early season, there may be snow, so ice axe is handy, especially for a nice glissade back down.
 Return by the same route, or proceed over to Mt.
 Adams or UN13,541, both along connecting ridges.

 Alternate: From Willow Lake, head directly north through trees for a brief while and enter a drainage that comes in from the north and that leads into a basin that curves east and below the foot of Mt.
 Adams.
 From the basin, head ESE toward the summit of UN13,580 on moderate slopes.

 Links to other information, routes & trip reports for this peak that may be helpful.

 Mountain Handbook ›